Tantas/returnsuite-website/src/returnsuite_website/content/en/docs/manual/property/model/spaces-and-uses.md

 ---
 title: Spaces and Uses - ReturnSuite Docs
 description: How to input spaces and uses into a ReturnSuite property model.
-nav-title: Spaces and Uses
+nav-title: Spaces and uses
-nav-group: Model
+nav-group: Updating the model
 ---

 # Spaces and Uses